ltranbach/INST377-Final-Project/docs/README.md

                 git clone git@github.com:ltranbach/INST377-Final-Project.git

-            2. Open Visual Studio and Live Server any of the .html pages, preferably the home_page
+            2. Open Visual Studio and Live Server any of the .html pages, preferably the index.html

             3. Explore the website